John Moriarty (conductor): Career

+Publications and recordings

 He published numerous articles and was the author of Diction.
 Together with Professor Duane A. Smith of Fort Lewis College in Durango, Colorado, he was co-author of the book The Ballad of Baby Doe, a study of the Central City Opera and its production history (University Press of Colorado, 2002).

 Moriarty made several recordings, including conducting the first recording of Händel’s opera Tamerlano and others of orchestral works.
 He accompanied Carole Bogard on three recital records covering Fauré, Debussy, Bizet, Gounod, Charpentier and Le Groupe des Six.
 Most recently he conducted the Central City Opera digital recording of The Ballad of Baby Doe.

+Recognition and honors

 The John Moriarty Presidential Scholarship, which supports the studies of opera singers at the New England Conservatory, and the John Moriarty Encouragement Award are named in his honor.
 The John Moriarty Award of the Central City Opera is named in his honor and annually presented by him at the final performance of the festival.
 Colorado Governor Roy Romer declared June 17, 1998 as John Moriarty Day "for his uncompromising dedication to artistic excellence."
 He was also a Trustee Emeritus of the William Matheus Sullivan Foundation.

 In 1985, he was honored with a Tribute from the Colorado General Assembly, and in 2018 he received the Lifetime Achievement Award from the National Opera Association.
 On August 10, 2008; "A" Street in Central City was renamed Moriarty Lane by the Mayor of Central City.

+Death

 Moriarty died on January 5, 2022, at the age of 91.